 A successful mentoring relationship can make a big difference in your career life in Canada.
 And with a strong commitment, you’ll develop and build essential skills, become more confident, and achieve career success.
 In time. your success may even encourage you to become a mentor to help future newcomers thrive!

-Corinna Frattini is the content marketing strategist at Prepare for Canada and contributes articles related to working in Canada.
-With a background in human resources and leadership development, her articles focus on what Canadian employers seek and how newcomers can continue their careers in Canada.
+Corinna Frattini is the content marketing strategist at Prepare for Canada.
+She contributes articles to help newcomers achieve their goals in key areas related to living, working, and settling in Canada.
+With an extensive background in human resources and leadership development, her articles focus on what Canadian employers seek and how newcomers can continue their careers in Canada.